zx80/flask-simple-auth/DOCUMENTATION.md

   arguments.
   Default is empty.

+- `FSA_BEFORE_REQUEST` and `FSA_AFTER_REQUEST` allow to add a list of before and after request hooks from the configuration instead of the actual application code.
+As a slight deviation from Flask before request hook, before request functions are passed the current request as an argument.
+  The are executed first (just after some internal initializations and before user before request hooks) and last, respetively.
+  Defaults are empty.

 Some control is available about internal caching features used for user authentication (user password access and token validations) and authorization (group and per-object permissions):